Rudd-O/ruddocom.pdfiframer/README.md

 Note that, by default, Plone filters `IFRAME` tags out of content types.
 Use the HTML filtering control panel configuration screen to allow `IFRAME`s to be used on your Plone site.

+## Notes

+We use a footer viewlet to include the JavaScript, because on mobile Fennec or Firefox Focus, the `IFRAME` has already begun loading and the download window pops up before the `DOMContentLoaded` event has happened.

 ## Setup